gwaldvogel/HiIWouldLikeToBuy/README.md

 ### Regular Expressions
 This tool uses C++ `std::regex`, which uses regular expressions in ECMAScript flavor.
 You can test your regular expressions on [regex101.com](https://regex101.com/) by setting the flavor to `ECMAScript (JavaScript)`

+## Develop
+Currently this is only tested and built on Windows.
+If you are interested in another platform please open an issue.